 Robeco addresses biodiversity issues through active ownership activities and integration of material biodiversity risks in our investments.
-While the data and models for steering on biodiversity are still immature, our goal is that latest by 2024 we implement targets on biodiversity risks and impacts.
-To build this capability, we are partnering with academics and peers, including collaborations with the University of Cambridge

-(CISL), the Finance for Biodiversity Foundation (FFBF) and the Taskforce for Nature-related Financial Disclosure (TNFD).
+While the data and models for steering on biodiversity are still immature, in December 2024 we set targets on measuring, monitoring and engaging on biodiversity risks and impacts.
+To further build this capability, we are partnering with academics and peers, including collaborations with the University of Cambridge (CISL), the Finance for Biodiversity Foundation (FFBF) and the Taskforce for Nature-related Financial Disclosure (TNFD).